-Who else is eligible for the vaccine free on the NHS?
+Who else is eligible for the vaccine free on the NHS in the UK?

 People with asplenia or splenic dysfunction, those with complement disorders, or those on Eculizumab therapy are at increased risk of meningococcal disease.
-They are entitled to receive the MenACWY and other meningitis vaccines free of charge on the NHS whatever their age4 and anyone with any of these medical conditions should contact their GP to ask about vaccination.
+They are entitled to receive the MenACWY and other meningitis vaccines free of charge on the NHS whatever their age and anyone with any of these medical conditions should contact their GP to ask about vaccination.